Georgia Alcohol Detox Center

 Alcohol detox alone isn't treatment, but it is the important first step for people who are dependent on alcohol.
 Detox is necessary to help overcome the painful physical withdrawal symptoms that can occur when a person suddenly stops drinking.
 Quitting "cold turkey" without medical supervision can be dangerous and often causes a person to immediately start drinking again, perpetuating their addiction.

 If you need alcohol for your body to feel normal, then you likely need to undergo detox.
-An alcohol detox program can provide the support you need to get through the initial hurdle and prepare you for subsequent treatment.
+Our Georgia alcohol detox program can provide the support you need to get through the initial hurdle and prepare you for subsequent treatment.

 Alcohol Use vs. Dependence